 In most cases, good practice can be seen and evidenced at site visits, so the evidence provided on the online assessment tool doesn’t have to be exhaustive.

-And remember the phrase: “We don’t know what we don’t know… This describes the principle that you don’t know whether the system is effective or not….until you monitor it.
+And remember the phrase: “We don’t know what we don’t know…” This describes the principle that you don’t know whether the system is effective or not….until you monitor it.

 The Facilities, Resources and Workforce Domain is subdivided into 7 parts: